ALSO CALLED: Esox masquinongy

 About Muskellunge Esox masquinongy

-Muskellunge (Esox masquinongy) is an oxygen-sensitive fish and the largest member of the pike family.
+Muskellunge (Esox masquinongy) is an oxygen-sensitive fish and the most prominent member of the pike family.

 The name muskellunge originated from the Ojibwe word maashkinoozhe, which means great fish, and maskinoše or mashkinonge, which means big pike.
 Before settling on the common English name muskellunge, various names were used, including muscallonge, muskelunge, muskallonge, milliganong, maskinonge, muskinunge, maskalonge, and masquenongez.